Dual sensory loss

 What is dual sensory loss/deafblindness?

-- People born deafblind congenitally deafblind or those with Ushers Syndrome or CHARGE syndrome
+- Born deafblind, congenitally deafblind, or those with Ushers Syndrome or CHARGE syndrome

-- People born deaf who later lose their vision
+- Born deaf who later lose their vision

-- People born blind who later lose their hearing
+- Born blind who later lose their hearing

-- People who acquire a sight and hearing loss, later in life
+- Who acquire a sight and hearing loss, later in life

-For older people deafblindness may be seen as part of the aging process and people fail to acknowledge the impact that is has.
+For older people, deafblindness may be seen as part of the aging process and people fail to acknowledge the impact this has on their lives.

 The impact of deafblindness differs for each individual.
-Specialist support is needed from trained professionals who have an understanding of the impact of deafblindness is required to meet the needs of each person.
+They need specialist support from trained professionals who have an understanding of the impact of deafblindness.

-For a full list of local services and charities that can help with all disabilities, please feel free to take a look at our directory of support services.
+For a full list of local services and charities that can help with all disabilities, please browse our directory of support services.

 What help can I get from the Sensory Team?